Curricular Practical Training (CPT)

 - Complete the online application form in Bechtel Connect.

-- Notify your instructor you have submitted your CPT application.
+- Notify your departmental approver that you have submitted your CPT application.

-- Only after your advisor approves the request will Bechtel begin to process it.
+- Only after your departmental approver approves the request will Bechtel begin to process it.

-Processing time for the CPT application with Bechtel is five to ten business days.
+Processing time for the CPT application with Bechtel is 5 to 10 business days.
 Bechtel notifies you by email when your new I-20 is approved and ready for you in the Documents section under the My Student Home tab in Bechtel Connect.

 You cannot begin working until you have your CPT-approved I-20 from Bechtel.